howtoprogrambirds/TokkieScript/README.md

 ### The requirements are:
 - [x] Written with the rules of Functional programming.
-- [ ] Can Compile on a Arduino Due.
+- [ ] Can compile on a Arduino Due.

 ### What to do:
 - [x] Lexer